Sequence-to-sequence Singing Voice Synthesis with Perceptual Entropy Loss: Experiments

 \subsection{Dataset}

 We carry out experiments on an open-source Japanese singing voice database ``Kiritan" \cite{moris2020kitian}.
 It consists of 65 minutes of singing from a female singer.
 There are 50 songs in total.
 As there is no official split of the ``Kiritan" database, we use 48 songs for training, 1 for validation, and 1 for testing.
-We down-sample the songs to a sampling rate of 22050 in data pre-processing and then split them into segments.
+Follow previous works \cite{blaauw2020sequence, blaauw2017neural}, we split each song of several minutes of singing into phrases, resulting in 467 phrases for training, 18 for validation, and 10 for testing.
 The splitting is based on the silence between lyrics.
+We down-sample the songs to a sampling rate of 22050 in data pre-processing.
 The labels (i.e., phones), pitches, and beats information are quantized to 30ms to align with the resolution of our spectrogram.